Skip to content

 A Traffic Management Plan is only as good as the drawing that sits under it.
 Too many projects lose days to TGS revisions after submission — misaligned tapers, missing longitudinal zones, undersized buffer distances, pedestrian paths that don't meet AS 1428, tapers calculated for the wrong speed, or plans that simply don't reflect the site.
 Our designers draw plans that pass council and TfNSW review first time, because they hold Prepare Work Zone TMP (Orange Card) accreditation and they've spent enough time on the ground to know what a reviewer actually looks for.

-Under the NSW framework, works on public roads are governed by AS 1742.3:2019 Traffic Control for Works on Roads and the TfNSW Traffic Control at Work Sites (TCAWS) manual.
-The hierarchy is: the Traffic Management Plan (TMP) is the strategic document covering the project, its approach, responsibilities and risk controls; the Traffic Control Plan (TCP) sets the specific controls for a stage or activity; the Traffic Guidance Scheme (TGS) is the scaled drawing showing the actual field layout.
+Under the NSW framework, works on public roads are governed by AS 1742.3:2019 Traffic Control for Works on Roads, the Austroads Guide to Temporary Traffic Management (AGTTM) and — for TfNSW jurisdiction — the TfNSW Traffic Control at Work Sites (TCAWS) manual (Issue 6.x current).
+The hierarchy is: the Traffic Management Plan (TMP) is the strategic document covering the project, its approach, responsibilities and risk controls; the Traffic Guidance Scheme (TGS) is the scaled drawing inside the TMP showing the actual field layout, including any per-stage variants.
+(TCP / Traffic Control Plan is the legacy term for what's now the TGS — the renaming landed with AGTTM in 2019/2020.)
 For TfNSW-classified roads, the Road Occupancy Licence (ROL) is the approval instrument, and for council roads it's typically a council road-opening or Section 138 permit.

-Our TMP preparation follows the TfNSW template structure: project overview, governance, stakeholder engagement, risk assessment, traffic impact assessment, staged TCPs, incident and emergency response procedures, quality and audit arrangements, and monitoring.
+Our TMP preparation follows the TfNSW template structure: project overview, governance, stakeholder engagement, risk assessment, traffic impact assessment, staged TGSs, incident and emergency response procedures, quality and audit arrangements, and monitoring.
 For projects that need a full TMP — typically anything on a classified road with material duration or complexity — we deliver a bound document with revision control, referenced drawings, SWMS cross-references and the supporting attachments council or TfNSW expects.

 TGS drawings are our biggest throughput.
 We draw plans to scale, use the TCAWS symbol library, specify correct sign types (W5-7, W8-14, T1, T2, T3 series etc.), calculate tapers at the correct ratio for the posted speed, show longitudinal and buffer zones to spec, detail pedestrian management with AS 1428-compliant detours, and include site-specific notes on sight distance, intersection impact and emergency access.
 Every drawing is signed by an Orange Card holder.